 Note if your GitHub repository is not configured, this script will not work.

-This script will automatically: 1) Open a new branch called
+This script will automatically:

 After that, you should go to your repository and open up a pull request.
 The OTTR automation checks should happen on this pull request automatically.